mcjauregui/deep-learning-challenge/README.md

 g) Evaluating the model using the test data to determine the model's loss and accuracy values
 h) Save and export the results to an HDF5 file named AlphabetSoupCharity.h5

-If necessary, add a second hidden layer with an appropriate activation function.

 Step 3: Optimize the Model
 I made three adjustments to the initial model, attempting to optimize the model to achieve a target predictive accuracy higher than 75%.
 I created a new Google Colab file, AlphabetSoupCharity_Optimization.ipynb, using the same dependencies, dataset, and preprocessing techniques as before.
 This file is AlphabetSoupCharity_Optimization.h5.